The banalization of prose

 Here I have to make another personal confession.
 I firmly believe that living is editing.
 I believe that a good writer is, before anything else, a disciplined, stubborn, cold-blooded editor.
 Writing is not mainly the production of sentences.
 That part, as it turns out, is cheap.
 Writing is the labor of trimming, pruning, discarding, and continuing to discard until the page contains what belongs there and no more.
 Every serious writer knows the experience of cutting pages that once seemed promising but that finally had no right to remain.

 Our pressure now is no longer rhetorical inheritance, but algorithmic availability.
 One no longer needs to fall into mannerism through admiration.
-One can inherit it instantly from a machine trained on enormous quantities of already sedimented, poorly written yet grammatically and orthographically impeccable prose.
+One can inherit it instantly from a machine trained on enormous quantities of already sedimented, grammatically and orthographically impeccable prose with no aesthetic aspirations at all.
 That is why editorial discipline matters more, not less.
-The task is not to renounce the tool in a posture of purity.
-The task is to refuse dilution.
+The task is not to renounce the tool in a posture of purity, but to refuse dilution.

 And this brings me back to words and wine.
-Wine can be overhandled, flattened, sweetened, standardized, made frictionless, made universally acceptable, made easier to consume, and less worth remembering.
+Wine can be overhandled, flattened, sweetened, standardized, made frictionless, universally acceptable, easier to consume, and less worth remembering.
 Language can suffer the same fate.
-A world of endlessly serviceable prose may turn out to be a world with less savor, less risk, less contour, less relation.
+A world of endlessly serviceable prose may turn out to be a world with less savor, less contour, less relation, less beauty.
 One can drink it.
 One can pass it around.
 One may even prefer it for a while.
 Yet the flavor no longer lingers in the mouth—nor the mouth that drinks, nor the one that speaks.

-This is not just a question for the professional philosopher.
-It concerns anyone trying to become who she or he is.
-Every life that seeks coherence must, in some way, narrate itself, revise itself, answer for itself.
+This question, which might seem adequate for the professional philosopher alone, really concerns anyone trying to become who she or he is.
+If we learned anything from Augustine’s Confessions, it is that every life that seeks coherence must, in some way, narrate itself, revise itself, answer for itself.
 We become intelligible by struggling to find words equal to our experience, our obligations, our losses, our loves, our failures.
 That struggle is not incidental.
 It is part of what gives a life its contour.
 When that labor is outsourced to prefabricated discourse, one may still produce a fluent self-description, but fluency is a poor substitute for selfhood.
 A person may come to sound coherent without having undergone the ordeal by which coherence is earned.

 Plato offers an image that says this better than I, or any AI, can.
 In the Seventh Letter, he speaks of a figure that is drawn and then rubbed out again.
-The Greek verb he uses there is exaleiphō: to wipe away, erase, blot out.
+The Greek verb he uses there is exaleipho: to wipe away, erase, blot out.
 Strictly speaking, Plato uses it there to refer to an erasable image, not as a description of thought-processes.
 Even so, the image is exact for what I am trying to say.
 Thinking is not only the production of language.
-Thinking also erases, discriminates, discards, rejects, chooses.
+Thinking, as I suggested earlier, also erases, discriminates, discards, rejects, chooses.
 It wipes away what should not remain.
 It removes what obscures.
 It rubs out the clutter that gathers around the thing itself––around we ourselves.

 That, to me, is what editing finally is.
 Not cosmetic, but ethical and intellectual through and through.
 It is a practice of relation to truth, relation to self, relation to others.
 It is one of the ways we resist dilution.
+Call it asceticism, if you will.
 If Arendt is right, thinking interrupts.
 If Plato is right, thought must also wipe away.
-If we are filling the world with automatic language, then our responsibility is not to keep speaking.
+And if I am right, if we are filling the world with automatic language, then our responsibility is not to keep speaking.
 It is to keep erasing, editing, wiping away, and even remaining silent.
 Responsibly.

-So I would put the point this way: the danger of generative AI is not exhausted by falsehood, plagiarism, or de-skilling.
-The deeper danger is that it extends the logic of labor into the very space where persons and worlds become narratively intelligible.
-It accelerates production, weakens discursive durability, and tempts us with language that arrives before thinking.
+So I would put the point this way: the danger of generative AI is not exhausted by falsehood or plagiarism.
+The deeper danger is that it extends the relentless, destructive logic of contemporary production into the very space where persons and worlds should become narratively intelligible.
+It tempts us with language that arrives before thinking.
 What Arendt called the banality of evil was not the claim that evil is ordinary in any morally deflating sense, but that it may proceed under conditions of thoughtlessness.
 The trouble is not so much wicked intention but the failure to stop and think.

 And yet I do not want to end in despair.
 Good wine and good words may still help save us—not because they teach us to look away, but because they return us to relation.
 Wine, left to itself, does nothing.
-But once tasted, it opens a world: flavor, memory, pleasure, earth, labor, weather, company.
+But once tasted, it opens a world: flavor, memory, pleasure, earth, labor, history, weather, company.
 Shared among friends or family, it becomes a small school of attention, gratitude, and presence.
 Prose is not so different.
 A closed book does nothing on its own.
 But once I enter into relation with it, I am altered by it—and with me, however slightly, the world I inhabit.
-That is why I still believe in an offline life: in orderly idleness, in creative otium, in forms of existence that resist permanent reaction and refuse the compulsion of immediate response.
+That is why I still believe an offline life can save us.
+Orderly idleness, creative otium, are forms of existence that resist permanent reaction and refuse the compulsion of immediate response.
 We need work, certainly.
 But we also need contemplation.
 Our Benedictine hosts knew as much.
 A life worth living cannot consist in output alone.
-It must also make room for silence, ripening, study, friendship, and the slow formation of judgment.
+It must also make room for silence, ripening, study, friendship, pleasure, pain, and the slow formation of judgment.
 Perhaps that is where resistance now begins: in recovering practices that teach us again how to attend, how to savor, how to think, and how to answer for one another without automation standing in for the work of the soul.
 Words, like wine, should not be watered down past recognition.
 Nor should life itself.